Ghorme sabzi; Persian herb stew

-Being a Persian, Ghorme sabzi is more than just food to me!
-It is a full package of childhood memories!
-And as John Irving says:
+Being Persian, Ghorme-Sabzi represents more than just food to me.
+It is a full package of childhood memories, offered in form of a humble stew.
+As John Irving says:

 “Your memory is a monster; you forget—it doesn't.
 It simply files things away.
 It keeps things for you, or hides things from you—and summons them to your recall with will of its own.
 You think you have a memory; but it has you!”